Champagne only comes from Champagne, France !

-Champagne is an effervescent wine named after the region of its production; it only comes from France, and only from areas included in the official appellation.
-Within Champagne there are four main growing regions: Montagne de Reims, Côte des Blancs, Vallée de la Marne and Côte des Bar – with smaller subregions within each group.
+Our map, with its distinctly coloured areas, highlights the four main sub-regions within the official Champagne appellation: Montagne de Reims (purple), Vallée de la Marne (green), Côte des Blancs and greater surroundings (yellow) + The Greater Côte des Blancs surroundings of Montgueux & Vitryat (yellow) and Côte des Bar (teal blue) – with smaller areas (“terroirs”) shown within each group.
 Each region has unique geographical features, micro-climates and soil types, known as terroir, and even when the same variety of grape is used, you will find the resulting champagnes differ greatly.

 Champagne is often used to commemorate joyous occasions and victories.
 It does this symbolically, but also visually as the bubbles burst out of the bottle exuberantly triggering a feeling of wellbeing among those celebrating.
 Part of champagne’s charm is that when we sip those enticing bubbles, we simultaneously experience delicacy and boldness; elegance and power; and acidity yet creaminess.